 Dress Code Violations - Principals will have the authority to suspend or waive the restrictions on clothing for social events such as, but not limited to, proms, homecoming dances or school sponsored activities aimed at promoting school spirit.
-When a student's attire or personal appearance violates this policy, the principal or designee shall investigate and take corrective actions, including but not limited to the following:
+When a student's attire or personal appearance violates this policy, the principal or designee shall investigate and take appropriate actions.